raghavkaashyap/raghavkaashyap/README.md

 ## Hi there 👋

 I'm a junior at Iowa State University majoring in Software Engineering and minoring in Artificial Intelligence.
-I;m passionate about coding and exploring different technologies to build innovative solutions.
+I'm passionate about coding and exploring different technologies to build innovative solutions.
 Whether it’s front-end, back-end, or full-stack development, I enjoy creating software that makes a difference.
 I'm currently working on a Utilities Spend Tracker application to streamline monthly expense management.
 I enjoy learning new things and continuously improving my skill set.

 Connect with me on LinkedIn: https://www.linkedin.com/in/raghavkaashyap/
 <!--